 Before selecting the preferred management vision described in part I, the NPS considered three alternative visions for Bartlett Cove's future based on extensive public, tribal, agency, and internal consultation.
-After considering all the visions, including their benefits and trade-offs for park resources and visitor experiences, the park is interested in implementing its preferred vision for several reasons.
+After considering all the visions and review comments, and weighing their benefits and trade-offs for park resources and visitor experiences, the park is interested in implementing its preferred vision for several reasons.